maueroats/nsml-documents/hosting/host-instructions.md

 are any last minute changes to either the questions or the answers, you will be notified via phone or e-mail by the League President or other member of the NSML Board.
 At all times prior to the contest, keep questions and answers secure and out of plain view.
+2. (Orals Copies)
+The orals will be sent in two forms: a three-page contestant form and a one page judge’s form.
+You will need to copy an adequate number of both. _It is critical that the contestants get the three-page form._
-2. Checking for Errors: The head coach should ask a trustworthy, non-math team math teacher to review printed versions of the e-mail attachments for transmission and copy errors only.
+3. Checking for Errors: The head coach should ask a trustworthy, non-math team math teacher to review printed versions of the e-mail attachments for transmission and copy errors only.
 The most common kind of error is an obvious corruption of a diagram (e.g., labels of points disappear or come out as